prometheus-operator/prometheus-operator/governance.md

 At that point, a team member (typically a maintainer of the project) may propose you for membership.
 The discussion about this will be held in private, and you will be informed privately when a decision has been made.
 A possible, but not required, graduation path is to become a maintainer first.

-Should the decision be in favor, your new membership will also be announced on the [Prometheus Operator Twitter][twitter]
+Should the decision be in favor, your new membership will also be announced on the [Prometheus Operator Twitter](https://twitter.com/PromOperator)

 ### How do I add a project?

-As a team member, propose the new project on the [Prometheus Operator GitHub Issue][issues].
+As a team member, propose the new project on the [Prometheus Operator GitHub Issue](https://github.com/prometheus-operator/prometheus-operator/issues).
 However, currently to maintain project in our organization you have to become Prometheus Operator Maintainers.

 ### How do I remove a Maintainer or Triage member?

-All members may resign by notifying the [prometheus-operator-team@googlegroups.com][team].
-If you think a team member should be removed against their will, propose this to the [prometheus-operator-team@googlegroups.com][team].
+All members may resign by notifying the [prometheus-operator-team@googlegroups.com](https://groups.google.com/forum/#!forum/prometheus-operator-team).
+If you think a team member should be removed against their will, propose this to the [prometheus-operator-team@googlegroups.com](https://groups.google.com/forum/#!forum/prometheus-operator-team).
 Discussions will be held there in private.

 ### Can majority/supermajority vote be done on GitHub PR by just approving PR?